Putin tells Obama he wants dialogue based on equality and respect

 MOSCOW Russian President Vladimir Putin called for dialogue based on equal treatment and mutual respect with the United States on Saturday in a congratulatory message to President Barack Obama marking U.S. Independence Day.

 Putin said U.S.-Russian relations remained important for solving global crises.
-The two countries have disagreements over the conflict in Ukraine, defence matters and democracy.
+The two countries have disagreements over the conflict in Ukraine, defense matters and democracy.

 "In his message of congratulations, the Russian President noted that, despite the differences between the two countries, Russian-American relations remain the most important factor of international stability and security," the Kremlin said in a statement.